jnschilling/old.jnschilling.github.io/about.md

 permalink: /about/
 ---
 Welcome here,
-Static blog website for Johnny Xmas, illustration of multiple sandboxing processes for strategy think tank.
+Static blog website for Johnny Xmas, illustration of multiple sandboxing processes for personal think tank.
-For now, the content of this website is just a self-memory of the digital trials.
+For now, the content of this website is a self-memory of the digital trials.

 This website is build using jekyll, information about jekyll can be found below for: